What is a bed bug?

 - Over the counter, pesticide applications may actually make long term control of this pest more difficult as repellency may drive them even deeper into their hidden locations.
 Hiring an experienced professional is always the best when dealing with this pest.

 Can Bed Bugs Travel into Adjacent Rooms?

-They can.
+- They can.
 Once bed bugs enter a structure, they can easily travel into adjacent rooms creating multiple feeding areas.
 This is why it is often recommended, and necessary, to treat adjacent rooms when eliminating a bed bug population.
-If a population is not handled immediately, conditions can quickly grow to be a nightmare for a homeowner, or property.
+If a population is not handled immediately, conditions can quickly grow to be a nightmare for a homeowner or property.

 How Viking protects you and your home from bed bugs!

 Viking has developed a highly successful control program that relies on the latest integrated approaches to bed bug treatment.
 The products used for control are carefully selected with equal emphasis on both safety and effectiveness.
 The products are applied by trained and highly experienced staff who understands the intricacies of bed bug control.
-With two on staff entomologists training our pest management professional you can be assured that Viking staff will be knowledgeable and able to control your bed bug concerns.
-Please contact us for a free inspection and treatment options customized for your unique situation if these Bed Bug FAQs didn’t cover it.
+With two on-staff entomologists training our pest management professional you can be assured that Viking staff will be knowledgeable and able to control your bed bug concerns.
+Please contact us for an inspection and treatment options customized for your unique situation if these Bed Bug FAQs didn’t cover it.